Frequently asked questions about Gloucester Vale Conservation Volunteers:

 GVCV provides hand tools, insurance for its volunteers, first aiders, task leaders, training, tea, coffee and squash, and, not least, good biscuits.

-Our costs (insurance tools, training, expenses, etc) are covered by a small charge that we make to our customers.
+Our costs (insurance, tools, training – including First Aid, expenses etc) are covered by a small charge that we make to our customers.
 The organisations we do tasks for pay a fixed fee per volunteer per day, currently £5.
 We review this figure regularly to ensure it meets our costs.
 We do not make any profit.

 There are probably more answers to this than we have volunteers.
 These include combinations of: